Here are all the Strictly Come Dancing 2021 contestants announced so far

-Strictly Come Dancing 2021 line-up: who are the contestants on the BBC dance show this year?
+Strictly Come Dancing 2021 line-up: who are all the contestants on the BBC dance show this year?

-This mix of celebrities will be joining Strictly’s professional dancers for the latest series - from Greg Wise to Tilly Ramsay
+This eclectic mix of celebrities will be joining Strictly’s professional dancers for the latest series - from Greg Wise to Rose Ayling-Ellis

 The return of Strictly Come Dancing is one of the most important dates in the TV calendar.